Do you want to become a better version of yourself?

 Now it’s different.

-For many of us, the system didn’t fully succeed, but there’s no huge excitement associated with learning.
+For many of us, the system didn’t entirely succeed, but there’s no huge excitement associated with learning.
 I have noticed that as I get older and the memories of the school system are less vivid, I tend to enjoy learning more and more.

 You can start just by reading interesting books for fun and entertainment.
 For me, it was: